CIT2202/user-authentication/authentication_authorisation.md

 ?>
 ```

-We successfully find a row with the email and password the user has entered we create the session variable.
+If we successfully find a row in the database table with the email and password that the user has entered we create the session variable.

 ## Hashing Passwords
 We shouldn't store plain text passwords in database tables.